Albert Black: Volunteerism and civic duty

 In addition to being an entrepreneur, Black is also active in public service, civic duty and social volunteerism.

-He has served as a Trustee and became Chairman of the Baylor Health Care System of Dallas in 2010.
+He was a Trustee and became Chairman of the Baylor Health Care System of Dallas in 2010.
 During his tenure, he helped build The Baylor Diabetes Health & Wellness Institute in his home neighborhood of Frazier Courts, where three times as many residents were dying as a result of diabetes than anywhere else in America.
 Continuing more than two decades of finance and operations consulting with the system, he currently serves as Chairman of the Charles A. Sammons Cancer Center at Baylor Scott and White Health.
-He has also served on the Advisory Board of Southern Methodist University Cox School of Business, and a Regent for Baylor University-Waco as well as his current position of Chairman of the Dallas Housing Authority.
+He was on the advisory board of Southern Methodist University Cox School of Business, and a Regent for Baylor University-Waco as well as his current position of Chairman of the Dallas Housing Authority.

-Black has previously served on various boards including: Dallas Black Chamber of Commerce, Chase Bank of Texas, Hankamer School of Business at Baylor University, and Paul Quinn College.
+Black has previously been on various boards including: Dallas Black Chamber of Commerce, Chase Bank of Texas, Hankamer School of Business at Baylor University, and Paul Quinn College.
 In 1997, former Governor George W. Bush appointed Black to serve on the Board of Regents of Texas Southern University in Houston.
-In 2000, Black served as the first African-American Chairman of the Greater Dallas Chamber of Commerce's Board of Directors.
+In 2000, Black served as the first African-American Chairman of the Greater Dallas Chamber of Commerce's board of directors.

-Black served as the Treasurer for Texas State Senator Royce West, Judge John Creuzot, and Mayor Tom Leppert of Dallas.
+Black was the Treasurer for Texas State Senator Royce West, Judge John Creuzot, and Mayor Tom Leppert of Dallas.

 Black is a member of Omega Psi Phi, a national public service fraternity.

 He is a member of New Hope Baptist Church.
 His wife of 35 years, Gwyneith, is the Executive Director of OTSL Charities and devotes her time to philanthropic causes.
-His children Oliver Victor Black, Albert C. Black, III (Tre’) and Cora René Black are discerning advisors and his greatest source of joy.
+His children are Oliver Victor Black, Albert C. Black III (Tre’) and Cora René Black.
 The family enjoys traveling, hiking, and spending time together on Lake Cypress Springs.